caseydunlap/SFDC-MaxioAB-Integration/README.md

 # SFDC-MaxioAB-Integration
-This AWS Lambda function integrates Salesforce data with Maxio Advanced Billing and Core.
-It processes closed won opportunities in Salesforce and creates corresponding customer records, component price points, and subscriptions in Maxio Advanced Billing.
+This AWS Lambda function integrates Salesforce data with Maxio Advanced Billing (AB) and Core.
+It processes closed won opportunities in Salesforce and creates corresponding customer records, component price points, and subscriptions in AB.
 It then establishes a relationsip from AB to Maxio Core.

 ## Process Design
 ![image](https://github.com/user-attachments/assets/d6cab57d-adbb-487f-a82a-1c4a034ad129)